 70 image example:

 Here is an example of a first kiss and the moments after taken with the burst mode of our cameras: Each file was taken as a 16 megapixel RAW file.
+This is a 8 FPS burst.
 Of course, many of the images are very similar so only the best images are given to the client.

 Copyright 2012 H² Photo and Video Services